praveensiddu/hellospringboot/README.md

 # hellospringboot
-My first experiment with spring boot
+My first experiment with spring boot.
+My Objective is to build a webapplication which uses
-Objective
-A webapplication which uses
 * ldap authentication
 * UI
   * Built in angular or jquery